geoserver/geoserver.github.io/README.md

 This repository contains the source for the Github generated [GeoServer home page](http://geoserver.org/).

+## Reporting issues

+If you stumble into any issue with the GeoServer web site please report it in our [Jira issue tracker](https://osgeo-org.atlassian.net/projects/GEOS/summary).

 ## Developing

 The site is built with [Jekyll](https://github.com/jekyll/jekyll).
 To perform a single build of the site: